 What I will bring you in this article

 - Final Word and Link to my official review

 Note: If you don’t want the backstory and all my rambling, just scroll to the bottom and click on the link to my official review! 🙂 Or you can also click here for the Sennheiser HD 600 Review.

 Being a producer myself, I’ve always needed the best headphones for mixing.
 When I first started making beats, I invested in a pair of Sony MDR 7506’s, a laptop, and my KORG padKONTROL.
 It was a nice little set up.
 I could bring my gear on trips and make beats pretty much anywhere.
 The 7506 is a great headphone and for mixing it works beautifully.
-Known as the industry standard, it’s a sub $100 pair that really excels in giving you a flat, neutral response that some call a bit “cold” (which is a good thing).
+Known as the industry standard, it really excels in giving you a flat, neutral response that some call a bit “cold” (which is a good thing).

 That being said, the 7506 improved my mixes tremendously.